Tag Archives: 22lr

 The Mask was easily installed on an assortment of host rimfire weapons, and in every instance it made everything better.
 I use my firearms mostly for hunting and practice prior to hunting.
 A good portion of the summer time was spent using the mask on several 22 pistols to hunt small game such as squirrels and marmots.

-Using suppressed rimfire hosts can get you up close
+Using suppressed rimfire hosts can get you up close, the Taurus TX22 was another excellent host

 The Mask made a perfect companion for that purpose, allowing me to take multiple animals without spooking them with muzzle reports.
 And it was easily threaded on and off of my firearms, and had what I consider minimal shift.
 The stainless mounting threads and square cut breach cap provide an excellent interface with the host.